Teksta versija

 1) according to the competence, to provide information to the authorities involved in the management of the European Union funds which is essential in the performance of the obligations of these authorities;

-5) to consult beneficiaries regarding project implementation;
+5) to consult beneficiaries on project implementation;

 6) to perform the functions referred to in Article 72(1)(e) of Regulation No 2021/1060, except for that laid down in Section 11, Paragraph three, Clause 8 of this Law;